Hammoi/Statiss/README.txt

 This project is currently in beta.
-Expect bugs.
+Expect to see some bugs crawling around.

+A description of Statiss can be found here: https://github.com/Hammoi/Statiss/wiki

 Setup:
   On the Hypixel server, run /api new to generate an API key.
 If you already have one, skip this step.